AdobeDocs/experience-manager-screens.en/help/user-guide/launches.md

       >
       >Launch live date respects player/device's timezone rather than server's.

 1. Notice that your launch is created.
-You can either select **Open** to view the pages in the editor or select **Done** to navigate back to your project.
+You can either click **Open** to view the pages in the editor or click **Done** to navigate back to your project.

    ![screen_shot_2019-06-25at20355pm](assets/screen_shot_2019-06-25at20355pm.png)